ArunMitra/Bank-Customer-Churn-Prediction/README.md

 Data is from an anonymized global bank with 10,000 labelled data points and 12 features.

-- customer_id, unused variable.
+- customer_id
-- credit_score, used as input.
+- credit_score
-- country, used as input.
+- country
-- gender, used as input.
+- gender
-- age, used as input.
+- age
-- tenure, used as input.
+- tenure
-- balance, used as input.
+- balance
-- products_number, used as input.
+- products_number
-- credit_card, used as input.
+- credit_card
-- active_member, used as input.
+- active_member
-- estimated_salary, used as input.
+- estimated_salary
 - churn, used as the target.

 Several different churn prediction models are examined, including: